CyberShadow/RABCDAsm/README.md

 `abcexport` and `abcreplace` are reimplementations of similar utilities from my [swfutilsex][] Java package, however these work faster as they do not parse the SWF files as deeply.
-`swfdecompress` is ancilliary and is only useful for debugging and studying of the SWF file format, and not required for ABC manipulation.
+`swfdecompress` is ancillary and is only useful for debugging and studying of the SWF file format, and not required for ABC manipulation.
 It is functionally equivalent to [flasm][]'s `-x` option.
 `swf7zcompress` is an utility to further reduce the size of SWF files.
 It uses